game-ai-platform-team/tira-ai-local/README.md

     python3 src/main.py
     ```

-3. **setup.sh**: This shell script installs the dependencies of your AI and is executed when the "Run setup.sh?" option is toggled on.
+3. **setup.sh**: This shell script installs the dependencies of your AI and is executed when the *Run setup* option is toggled on.
 For Python projects using Poetry for dependency management, the setup script might look like this:

     ```shell
     poetry install